htmlprogrammist/Chess/Modules/Models/README.md

 # Models

-A description of this package.
+A model layer of the application